 Timmy's clean date is April 1st, 2016.
 As he says, "Now, I'm 35 years old, and I'm learning how to live.
 I guess you are never too young, never too old.
 Sometimes, you're just right."

 Today Mike Biggin's and myself (Cooper Lyons) introduce ourselves as your guests!
 We share with you our stories of addiction and recovery giving you a glimpse into our experience and why we are here.
-We hope to continue this journey with you discovering recovery and the tools used to achieve it for years to come.LISTEN NOW
+We hope to continue this journey with you discover...LISTEN NOW